jjmcsorley/bootstrap-jekyll/README.md

 ### To Do
 Version 1.0

-- Update liquid on blog.html to limits the number of post showing
-- Update liquid on blog.html to incorporate pagination
 - Update Blog post style
 - Create html elements page
 - Update front matter on index, post, and config to ensure the [SEO plugin](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) is being used to its full potential